Working with Layers in Nuxt 3

 })

-If there is a component with the same name in two different layers, only one will be auto-imported.
+If two different layers have a component with the same name, only one will be included in the auto-import.
 This creates a risk of accidentally naming a component exactly the same as in another layer and not understanding why everything is working incorrectly.
-In an attempt to find a solution to this problem, I decided to disable auto-import in all layers, but to avoid losing the benefit of auto-import, I created a global folder inside the components folder in each layer.
-From there, all components are available for auto-import throughout the application, while components outside this folder must be imported directly.
-To implement such logic, you need to write the following in each internal nuxt.config.ts:
+In an attempt to find a solution to the problem, I decided to disable auto-import in all layers, but to avoid losing the benefit of using auto-import, I created a global folder inside the components folder in each layer.
+All components from it are available for auto-import throughout the application, while components outside this folder must be imported directly.
+To implement such logic in each internal nuxt.config.ts, you need to write the following:

 components: [